harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ecs-container-network-loss.md

 ## Introduction

 - ECS Container Network Loss contains chaos to disrupt the state of infra resources.
-The experiment can induce chaos on AWS ECS container using Amazon SSM Run Command, this is carried out by using SSM Docs which is in-built in the experiment for the give chaos scenario.
+The fault can induce chaos on AWS ECS container using Amazon SSM Run Command, this is carried out by using SSM Docs which is in-built in the fault for the give chaos scenario.

 - It causes network chaos on containers of ECS task with given cluster name using an SSM docs for a certain chaos duration.